Shad0411/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ## Summary: MDM and Group Policy for version 1703

-Below are quick-reference tables of the supported Windows Update for Business policy values for Windows 10, version 1607 and above.
+Below are quick-reference tables of the supported Windows Update for Business policy values for Windows 10, version 1703.

 **GPO: HKLM\Software\Policies\Microsoft\Windows\WindowsUpdate**